Carnival Legend accidents and incidents

 On September 2, 2007, during the vessel’s first day at sea, it lost power for about 1 hour, resulting in a late port of call arrival the next day.

 On January 1, 2007, during 8-day itinerary from homeport Fort Lauderdale FL, a medical emergency (needed USCG medevac) forced the ship to significantly change its course while en-route from Martinique to Ft Lauderdale.
 As result, Belize City port of call was dropped.
-As compensation, all passengers received 15% refund, plus 20% future Carnival cruise booking discount on 3 to 8 day itineraries prior Dec 15, 2008.
+As compensation, all passengers received a 15% refund, plus 20% future Carnival cruise booking discount on 3 to 8-day itineraries prior Dec 15, 2008.